All kids and teens feel stressed at times. Stress is a normal response to changes and challenges. And life is full of those — even during childhood.

 Stress has a purpose.
 It’s a signal to get ready.

 In small amounts, and when kids have the right support, stress can be a positive boost.
 It can help kids rise to a challenge.
 It can help them push toward goals, focus their effort, and meet deadlines.
-This kind of positive stress allows kids to build the inner strengths and skills known as resilience.
+This kind of positive stress lets kids build the inner strengths and skills known as resilience.

 Stress or adversity that is too intense, serious, long-lasting, or sudden can overwhelm a child’s ability to cope.
 Stress can be harmful when kids don’t have a break from stress, or when they lack the support or the coping skills they need.
 Over time, too much stress can affect kids’ mental and physical health.